EmmaMills101/Prophage-Identification/README.md

 # Prophage-Identification
 Prophage Identification workflow for 154 ST131 E. coli Genomes DOI: 10.1101/2023.12.11.571174

-# Workflow for identifying and comparing prophage sequences from bacterial genomes using Phastest (https://phastest.ca/databases) using Linux machine and shell scripts
+# Workflow for identifying and comparing prophage sequences from bacterial genomes using Phastest (https://phastest.ca/databases) and shell scripts on a Linux Machine

 # Step 1: Installation
 Install phastest on machine using intructions detailed here: https://phastest.ca/databases